 Don’t unsubscribe from spam

-What you are getting is most likely and simply spam.
+What you are getting is most likely spam.
 Spam is sent to random email addresses.
 You haven’t been “subscribed” at all.
-You’re just getting it like many people do: at random.
+You’re just getting it like many people do: randomly.

-You might be asking “if I’m not subscribed, then why is there an unsubscribe link?”.
+You might be asking, “If I’m not subscribed, why is there an unsubscribe link?”